-Operational risk
+Operational Risk

-The Group defines Operational Risk ("OR") as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-This definition includes legal risk, excludes strategic and business risk, but takes into consideration the reputational impact of OR.
+Operational risk is the risk of loss resulting from inadequate or failure in internal processes, people and systems or from external events.
+This definition includes legal risk and excludes strategic and business risk, but takes into consideration the reputational impact of operational risk.